-Draw Something for iOS review
+Draw Something by OMGPOP full review

 Draw Something from OMGPop is confusing.
 It’s not too confusing to play, mind you – although it doesn’t offer much in the way of instructions or tutorials before thrusting you into the action.
 Rather, the game is confusing because, despite a whole host of flaws, it’s still impressively fun.